-Himachal Pradesh is frequently referred to as a summer vacation destination because, while the rest of the country suffers from oppressive heat in the months of May and June, the state’s numerous towns and hill stations provide great relief.
+Himachal Pradesh is frequently referred to as a summer vacation destination because, while the rest of the country suffers from the oppressive heat in the months of May and June, the state’s numerous towns and hill stations provide great relief.

-It’s also the best time to go to Himachal Pradesh if you want to go trekking, camping, paragliding, kayaking, hot air ballooning, or white-water rafting.
+It’s also the best time to go to Himachal Pradesh if you want to go trekking, camping, paragliding, kayaking, hot-air ballooning, or white-water rafting.

 In Himachal Pradesh, the monsoon season lasts from July to September.
 Although the rain transforms the state into a magical place, there is a higher risk of landslides at this time, so it’s always better to be prepared.